Sabicool/Medicine/01 Disciplines/Endocrinology/Conditions/Hyponatraemia.md

 - Hypertonic saline 3% 1-2 mL/kg/hr; can consider rapid reversal with 100mL q10 minutes until seizure stops
 - Furosemide 20mg IV
 ## Chronic symptomatic
-- >48 hours of hypontraemia or of unknown duration
+- More than 48 hours of hypontraemia or of unknown duration
 - Calculate the sodium deficit and correct by 10 mmol/L/day' (refer to calculations section of [Hyponatraemia • LITFL • CCC Electrolytes](https://litfl.com/hyponatraemia/))
 - Furosemide 20 mg IV
 - Fluid restrict